-The club competes in various championships and tournaments, both domestic and international, with various teams (Quijotes+Dulcineas, Quijotes, Dulcineas, Q+D Sancho) and in various divisions (Mixed, Open, Women’s) and surfaces (grass and beach).
-The club is a perennial contender at the Spanish Championship, is a two-time Mixed Spanish champion (2001, 2006, 2012, 2014), two-time title winner in Open (2014, 2015) and Women’s (2014, 2015), and has been on the podium in the three categories many more times.
-The club has also traveled to compete abroad in tournaments in countries like Italy, France and the Netherlands, and individual players have traveled to many other countries as invitees of other teams or as members of the Spanish national team.
+The club competes in many championships and tournaments, both domestic and international, with various teams (Quijotes+Dulcineas, Quijotes, Dulcineas, Q+D Sancho) and in various divisions (Mixed, Open, Women’s) and surfaces (grass and beach).
+The club is a perennial contender at the Spanish Championship, is a four-time Mixed Spanish champion (2001, 2006, 2012, 2014), two-time title winner in Open (2014, 2015) and Women’s (2014, 2015), and has been on the podium in the three categories many more times.
+The club has also traveled to compete abroad in countries like Italy, France, Belgium, Portugal, and the Netherlands, and individual players have traveled to many other countries playing with other teams or as members of the Spanish National Team.

-We’re always looking for new players (new to the sport or new to the team), so if you think the sport looks interesting, swing by a practice or get in touch with us!
-You won’t regret it!
+We’re always looking for new players (new to the sport or new to the team), so if you’d like to come play, swing by a practice or get in touch with us – you won’t regret it!

 Many of those early pioneers are still around: some have retired completely, others still stop by to play every once in a while and some are still with the team (and aren’t planning on retiring any time soon!)

-Since those early days, hundreds of players from all over the world have come to Madrid to toss the disc with Los Quijotes.
-The club was crowned Spanish Mixed Champions in 2001 and 2006 and is one of the few clubs to have participated in each and every first-division Spanish championship.
-The club has also traveled throughout Europe, competing in some of the most important and prestigious tournaments on the continent, like Paganello, Windmill Windup or the European Ultimate Championship Regional qualifiers.
+Since those early days, thousands of players from all over the world have come to Madrid to toss the disc with Los Quijotes.
+The club was crowned Spanish Mixed Champions in 2001, 2006, 2012 and 2014, and is one of the few clubs to have participated in each and every first-division Spanish championship.
+The club has also traveled throughout Europe, competing in some of the most important and prestigious tournaments on the continent, like Paganello, Windmill Windup, G-Spot, or the European Ultimate Championship Regional qualifiers.

-In modern times, the team has evolved, adding club members and new Ultimate players every year.
+In more recent times, the team has evolved, adding new club members and Ultimate players every year.
 The name of the club has also evolved to reflect the increasing focus on mixed competition: Quijotes+Dulcineas (Q+D).
-When we comepte in Open or Women’s, the teams still use the names Quijotes or Dulcineas, and our development team has taken the name Q+D Sancho.
+When we compete in Open or Women’s, the teams still use the names Quijotes or Dulcineas, and our development team has taken the name Q+D Sancho.

-After more than 10 years, Ultimate is no longer just a dream in the community of Madrid, and has become a reality.
-Every year since 2004 the club has also hosted its own yearly international tournament since 2004, as well as organizing multiple Spanish Championships and even the 2019 European Masters Ultimate Championships – helping put Madrid on the Ultimate map for good!
+After more than 20 years, Ultimate Frisbee is no longer just a dream in the Community of Madrid: it has become a reality.
+The club has also hosted its own yearly international tournament since 2004, as well as organizing multiple Spanish Championships and even the 2019 European Masters Ultimate Championships – helping put Madrid on the Ultimate map for good!